samib6/cassandra-assignment/README.md

 4. Start a Cassandra instance on localhost on the same machine as the server.

-5. Your goal is to make the `junit` tests in `Grader.java` in the `test/` directory pass.
+5. Your goal is to make the `junit` tests in `GraderSingleServer.java` in the `test/` directory pass.
 To this end, you need to write a client `MyDBClient.java` extending `Client.java` and a server `MyDBSingleServer.java` that satisfy the following design requirements:

     1. The client should be able to continue to send requests as a `String` to the server and have the server execute them on the local Cassandra instance.
     2. The server should send some response back to the client when the operation is complete.
 It is not important to parse the request or the structure of the response.